-During the year, the internal control department has reviewed important issues such major operational policies and regulatory compliance and provided its findings and recommendations to the Company for improvement.
+During the year, the internal control department has reviewed important issues including major operational policies and regulatory compliance and provided its findings and recommendations to the Company for improvement.
+No significant area of concern that may affect the business, major operation and financial procedures, regulatory compliance and information security and risk management of the Group has been identified.